elkingarcia11/jackpot-iq-updater/README.md

 # Lottery Number Scraper

 A Python Cloud Function that automatically scrapes Powerball and Mega Millions lottery numbers from lottery.net and stores them in Firebase.
-The function runs on a schedule and only adds new draws to the database.
+The function runs on a schedule using Cloud Scheduler and Pub/Sub, and only adds new draws to the database.

 ## Features